varnishcache/varnish-cache/doc/sphinx/phk/platforms.rst

 *Mac OS/X*

-*Solaris-decendants* (Oracle Solaris, OmniOS, Joyent SmartOS)
+*Solaris-descendents* (Oracle Solaris, OmniOS, Joyent SmartOS)

 Mac OS/X is regarded as a developer platform, not as a production platform.

-Solaris-decendants are regarded as a production platform.
+Solaris-descendents are regarded as a production platform.

 NetBSD, AIX and HP-UX are conceivably candidates for this level, but so far I have not heard much, if any, user interest.